The Trinity Green Almshouses in Stepney: A 17th century mariners’ retirement complex

 For more London history and architecture posts, click here.

-Posted on 25 Apr 2019, in Architecture, History, London and tagged 17th century, Architecture, history, London, Sir Christopher Wren.
+Posted on 25 Apr 2019, in Architecture, History, London and tagged 17th century, Architecture, East End, history, Sir Christopher Wren.
 Bookmark the permalink.
 Comments Off on The Trinity Green Almshouses in Stepney: A 17th century mariners’ retirement complex.